Measuring higher-dimensional entanglement: An Experimental scheme

-Interestingly, this test can be performed in laboratories with the present day's technology.
-State of a qudit is encoded in the orbital angular momentum (OAM) states of photons \cite{zeilinger1}.
+Interestingly, this SLK test can be performed in laboratories with the present day's technology \cite{dada,hplo}.
+One technique to encode a state of a qudit is to use the orbital angular momentum (OAM) states of photons \cite{zeilinger1}.
 Higher dimensional bipartite entanglement is generated through spontaneous parametric down conversion (SPDC) \cite{zeilinger2, dada}.
-In \cite{dada}, Dada et al. have employed the same measurement setting as in Eq. (\ref {settings}) to reveal the presence of entanglement for bipartite qudit systems having dimensions up to twelve \cite{dada}.
-They have obtained violation of CGLMP inequality experimentally for higher dimensional entangled systems.
-Though violation of this inequality can detect the presence of entanglement, but this violation cannot be used to measure the amount of entanglement present in the bipartite state, at least, for the employed setting.
-This is because, for the said setting, it is not maximally violated for a maximally entangled state of two-qudits \cite{acin}.
-It would be interesting to look for another measurement setting which gives a relation between amount of entanglement and the Bell function for CGLMP inequality.
-On the other hand, though SLK test can measure the entanglement, but this inequality gets violated only for $\mathbb{C}>I_{SLK}^{\mbox{max}}\mbox{(LR)}/2\sqrt{2}(d-1)$, i.e. not every pure entangled state violates it.
-For example, for $d = 2$, CHSH inequality will be violated only when $\mathbb{C}>1\sqrt{2}$ for the above said measurement settings.
+In \cite{dada}, Dada {\em et al.} have employed the same measurement setting as in Eq. (\ref {settings}) to obtain the violation of CGLMP inequality for bipartite qudit systems with dimensions up to twelve.
+One can use the same experimental set up to measure the Bell-SLK function (instead of the CGLMP function as done in \cite{dada}) in order to find the amount of entanglement present in a pure bipartite state.
+In this case, four observables are to be measured.
+However, in this experimental set up, the measurement of each observable requires $(d-1)$ experimental settings.
+The number of settings varies linearly with respect to the dimension $d$.
+In principle, it might be possible to reduce the number of settings to measure an observable with $d$ outcomes.
+In \cite{hplo}, Lo {\em et al.} employ a different experimental set up.They simulate qudits using multiple pairs of polarization-entangled photons.
+They also measure four observables with $(d-1)$ experimental settings for each observable and demonstrate the violation of CGLMP inequality up to $d = 16$.
+Though violation of the CGLMP inequality can detect the presence of entanglement, but this violation cannot be used to measure the amount of entanglement present in the bipartite state, at least, for the employed setting.
+This is because, for these settings, CGLMP inequality is not maximally violated for a maximally entangled state of two qudits \cite{acin}.
+It is also known \cite{acin} that CGLMP inequality is violated maximally by a partially entangled state.
+Therefore, it is unlikely that CGLMP function measurement can help in measuring the amount of entanglement in a two-qudit state.
+As is known, the choice of measurement setting is important.
+There are measurement settings, for which even maximally entangled state may not violate an inequality.
+One of the key mathematical reason for the relation (\ref{concurrence_entanglement}) to exist is that the sum (\ref{identity_3}) is independent of $m$.
+In the case of CGLMP inequality, the function $f(\alpha)$ is different, therefore a different sum occurs.
+That sum is not independent of $m$.
+Therefore, such a relation does not exist for the CGLMP inequality.
+However the measurement of the Bell-SLK function can help us in finding the amount of entanglement in a pure two-qudit state.